singhp1992/landing-pages/README.md

 # Welcome to my portfolio of landing pages

-This is my ongoing project where I add my favorite landing pages (which I have designed)
+This is an ongoing project where I add my favorite landing pages (all work designed by me :blush:)

-To view,
+## To view:

-1. Clone Repo
+ 1. clone this repo
-2.
+ 2. `cd` into `/landing-pages`
+ 3. run `open index.html` on terminal